gretkierewicz/dissertation/README.md

 - FIX / OrderShortSerializer minor update for better readability
 - MODELS / Update of CHOICES fields - for better readability of links
 - Orders / Moved query from 'retrieve' method to 'get_object' - it will be common for all detail-view methods
+- URLS / Update of path for OrderViewSet, so it includes all methods

 To be done: